Commencement Frequently Asked Questions

 WHERE DO I GO FOR THE CEREMONY?

-Both Spring 2018 Commencement Ceremonies will be held at the Stubblefield Center.
+The Fall 2019 Commencement Ceremony will be held at the Stubblefield Center.
 Graduates will line up in the Echols building (building directly south of Stubblefield), and should enter the building at entrance facing Waldron Rd.
-To get to Echols, walk up the sidewalk from the main entrance toward the Echols building, and look for the sign marked “Graduate Entrance”.
+To get to Echols, walk up the sidewalk from the main entrance toward the Echols building, and look for the sign marked “Graduate Entrance.”

 I HAVE FRIENDS/FAMILY WHO WILL NOT BE ABLE TO ATTEND.
 HOW CAN THEY SEE ME GRADUATE?

-IS THERE A REHEARSAL PRIOR TO THE CEREMONIES?
+IS THERE A REHEARSAL PRIOR TO THE CEREMONY?

-No, graduates will be given instructions in the staging area during line-up in Echols.
+No, graduates will be given instructions in the staging area after line-up at 9:15.
 There will be a number of staff members present, so please pay attention to their directions.

 WHAT SHOULD I WEAR?